YIZHUANG/Junction_StupidHack_2018/README.md

 ## problems
 ```
 To create an app as stupid as possibile but at the same time useful!
-So app is like the perfect Alexa, Siri or whatever you prefer that gets you, helps you, comforts you in the time of need with the use of natural conversation!
+So this app is like the perfect Alexa, Siri or whatever you prefer that gets you, helps you, comforts you in the time of need with the use of natural conversation!
 ```
 ## How to use?
 Our app is divided into 2 parts.
 First part is the dumb mode, just hold the "speak button", and talk to our AI, for example:my ex is trying to get us back together but i don't want to,LOL.
 Or There's this guy at work who behaves like an asshole to me, i don't know what to do.